ashleypeak/adm-math/README.md

 var myApp = angular.module("myApp", ["admMathOpenmathConverter"]);
 ```

-In order to convert OpenMath to an admSemanticNode, just use the service below's `convert()` function:
+In order to convert OpenMath or LaTeX to an admSemanticNode, just use the service below's `convert()` function:

 ```javascript
 var semanticNode = admOpenmathSemanticConverter.convert(openmath);